MicrosoftDocs/Contribute/Contribute/powershell/powershell-pull-requests.md

 # Best Practices for Pull requests

 To publish changes to content, you submit a pull request from your fork.
-Every pull request has to be reviewed before it can merged.
+Every pull request has to be reviewed before it can be merged.

 ## Target the correct branch